• HOME

 I always wanted to express my passion for the things that brought me joy.
 I wanted to share this passion through my creations, to inspire others.
 And in some small way, bring joy to those who aren't able to create their own art, yet want it to feature somewhere in their lives.

-I may not have been trying to develop a cure for illness or bring world peace, but at least it was a goal.
+I may not have been trying to develop a cure for a deadly illness or bring world about peace, but at least it was a goal.
 Sometimes just having the goal to begin with was enough to get me though tough times in life.
 Times when my art wasn't enough to pay the bills, when I became seriously ill or when I'd deal with the loss of a loved one.

 Pursuing my artistic ambition was a great thing.